 You must attach to the petition copies of Form 8027 (if any) filed for the 3 years prior to your petition.
-If you are petitioning for more than one establishment or you want to know your appeal rights, you should see Revenue Procedure 86-21, 1986-1 C.B.
-560. Also include with your petition a check or money order made payable to the United States Treasury for the amount of the user fee required for determination letters.
-For the current user fee amount, contact the district office.
+If you are petitioning for more than one establishment or you want to know your appeal rights, see Revenue Procedure 86-21, 1986-1 C.B.
+560 for additional information.
+Also include with your petition a check or money order made payable to the "United States Treasury" for the amount of the user fee required for determination letters.
+For the current user fee amount, contact the IRS at 1-800-829-1040.

 A majority of all the directly tipped employees must consent to any petition written by an employee.
-A "majority of employees" means more than half of all the directly tipped employees employed by the establishment at the time the petition is filed.
+A "majority of employees" means more than half of all directly tipped employees employed by the establishment at the time the petition is filed.
 Employee groups must follow the procedures in Regulations section 31.6053-3(h), Pub.
 531, Reporting Tip Income, and Revenue Procedure 86-21.

-The district director will notify you when and for how long the reduced rate is effective.
+The IRS will notify you when and for how long the reduced rate is effective.